chenjunqian/goframedocs/docs/core-component/orm/chain-opts/query/where.md

-# ORM Chain Options - Query - Update and Delete
+# ORM Query - Update and Delete

 The ORM component provides several common methods for conditional queries.
 These methods support various data types as input parameters.